 If you want to use the console’s voice chat, be prepared for a headache — it’s a nightmare.

-Additionally, here are links to the biggest Switch exclusive titles of 2018 and 2019:
+Here are links to the biggest Switch exclusive titles of the last few years.

 - Super Smash Bros.
 Ultimate